kprohaszka/due-date-calculator/README.md

 ### Dependency Injection & Interface-based Design

-On dependency-injection-refactor branch this project has been refactored to use dependency injection and interfaces, to showcase a possible path of future improvement, providing several key benefits:
+On `feature/dependency-injection-refactor` branch this project has been refactored to use dependency injection and interfaces, to showcase a possible path of future improvement, providing several key benefits:

 ### Key Design Features